• HOME

 Being overweight or underweight can lead to arthritis, so your cat needs to have a healthy diet that can help to maintain an optimum weight.

-Visit the vet every six months
+Visit the vet regularly

 It’s important that your cat has regular full assessments and that you share with the vet any signs you may notice.
 With advancing medical treatments and other environmental changes you can make, your vet will advise on how you can maximise your cat’s quality of life.